wp-plugins/flyzoo/readme.txt

 09.26.2014
 * NEW: Chat from your site AND/OR from the WordPress Admin
 * NEW: Easier to install!
-* NEW: WP Logout turns the chat off
+* NEW: WordPress Logout turns the chat off

 = 1.2.1 =
 05.19.2014